 (1) trouble with online processing of payments, changes, and registration

-As mentioned above, the fundamental problems with online systems are self-service options for policy maintenance and the secure transfer of sensitive documents.
+The fundamental problems with online systems are self-service options for policy maintenance and the secure transfer of sensitive documents.

 If your system makes it challenging for potential customers to register or sign up for their account or policies, then you have already lost the potential lead.
-They have many options online, and you can be sure that they will not waste their time with a site or app that is challenging from the start.
+They have many other options online, and you can be sure that they will not waste their time with a site or app that is challenging from the start.

 When an online solution falls short, is your phone system easy and effective?

 Although self-service options are the preference of nearly everyone these days, every online system needs a human fallback.
 Every company that wants a positive customer service experience needs to offer their customers the ability to call and talk to a live person.
-Sometimes talking to someone is the only effective method for what to do, how to do it, and why it has to be done in a certain way.
+Sometimes talking to someone is the only effective method for understanding what to do, how to do it, and why it must be done in a certain way.
 To avoid administrative problems with your phone system, consider the following points.

 Avoid confusing and frustrating phone trees

 A responsive customer service system gets your customer to the right person quickly and effectively.
-Creating a phone tree that is simple and effective is often a balance between providing enough branches to be helpful, but not so many to be overwhelming.
+Creating a phone tree that is simple and effective is often a balance between providing enough branches to be helpful, but not so many as to be overwhelming.

-Reduce hold time frustration in intelligent and convenient ways
+Reduce hold time frustration

 Perhaps the single most frustrating thing about waiting on hold is a repetitive, recorded message promoting the website and letting the customer know that there are self-service options available online.
-In this day in age, if a customer is calling in, you can bet that they either cannot (or will not) resolve their problem using the online system.
+In this day and age, if a customer is calling in, you can bet that they either cannot (or will not) resolve their problem using the online system.
 They have already tried it, they know that it’s not working for them, which is exactly why they are calling in instead.

 The goal is easy and convenient customer service from all angles